MilanTheMan/Bizchats/README.md

    npm install
    npm start
    ```
+3. Copy the content of the provided SQL file (located in the project root directory) and run it as a query in your MySQL database to initialize required tables and data.
-3. In a separate terminal, go to the `backend` folder and run:
+4. In a separate terminal, go to the `backend` folder and run:
    ```bash
    npm install
    node server.js
    ```
-4. Visit `http://localhost:3000` in your browser.
+5. Visit `http://localhost:3000` in your browser.

 ### 📱 Mobile Application (React Native)
 1. Install the **Expo Go** app on your mobile device.